 - Increasing trade on e-commerce (provided it promotes online payments/transactions)

-- Increasing number of digital wallets-Paytm, Pockets etc
+- The increasing number of digital wallets-Paytm, Pockets, etc

 - Menace of counterfeit currency (FICN-Fake Indian Currency Notes)